gowastefree.com

 About Me

 I was first truly confused.
 In a situation this big, what could I do on my own?
 But I began with little things.
-I started always having a reusable bag with me.
+I always started carrying a reusable bag with me.
 Instead of using plastic bottles, I switched to steel ones.
 I turned down plastic straws.
 The world did not change as a result of these actions, but I began to feel empowered rather than powerless.

 Why Zero Waste?

 Throwing the waste out of our homes doesn’t make the amount of waste we produce every day go away.
 Much of that waste finds its way into rivers, landfills, or the ocean.
-For years, even hundreds of years, this waste is left at home.
+For years, even hundreds of years, this waste has been left at home.
 Plastic and other materials break down into tiny particles and mix with our food, water, and even the air, but they never fully decompose.
 This puts human health and the environment in danger.
-Through the fishing chain, plastic that aquatic animals get finds its way into our stomachs.
+Through the fishing chain, plastic that aquatic animals ingest finds its way into our stomachs.
 Pollution of the air, soil, and water is on the rise.
 This waste’s production and processing are also connected to the climate change crisis.

 Some of the main reasons for taking on a zero-waste lifestyle include: